 Ruth Bader Ginsburg Biography

 Ruth Bader Ginsburg was an associate justice of the United States Supreme Court for almost three decades, from her appointment President Bill Clinton in 1993 until her death in office in 2020.

-A New Yorker with degrees from Cornell (1954) and Columbia Law School (1959), Ginsburg overcame what was considered a serious obstacle at the time — being a working mother — to get a law degree and have a stellar career in the legal profession.
+A New Yorker with degrees from Cornell (1954) and Columbia Law School (1959), Ginsburg overcame a serious obstacle at the time — being a working mother — to get a law degree and have a stellar career in the legal profession.